What I applied for and where

 Moving in day was really daunting and emotional to be honest.
 My parents moved me up and we made my room as homely as possible.
 The moving in and ﬁnding my room was really straight ward in Marsden House and it made the whole day very stress free.

 I didn’t settle straight away.
 I am a home girl and love to be at home so it was a weird experience for me living somewhere I had never been to before.
 But uni made it really east to settle.
-My accommodation out on social events and so did the uni, I remember going to a BBQ with my ﬂat and thats where everything just clicked.
+My accommodation put on social events and so did the uni.
+I remember going to a BBQ with my ﬂat and that's where everything just clicked.

-The best advice I can give, is put yourself out there, don’t be scared because everyones in the same boat and enjoy it whilst it lasts because it goes so quick!
+The best advice I can give, is put yourself out there.
+Don’t be scared, everyone's in the same boat and enjoy it whilst it lasts because it goes so quick!